tbitu/sami-chat-spa/QUICKSTART.md

 ## 🌐 How It Works

 ```
-Sami → Translate to Norwegian → AI → Translate to Sami → You
+Sami → Translate to Finnish → AI → Translate to Sami → You
 ```

 Translation happens automatically using local TartuNLP models.